1999labs/mixed-messages/README.md

 Originally built for [Mixed Messages](https://mixedmessages.fyi), a participatory art project where each day's collective interpretations of a single word are rendered as a 1/1 onchain NFT.

-Mixed Messages is a cultura commentary on the internet's divisiveness.
+Mixed Messages is a cultural commentary on the internet's divisiveness.
 Every [algorithmic decision](./MANIFESTO.md) is in service of making that legible as art, not data visualization.

 ## What it does